 A Rationally Designed Therapeutic Vaccine for Herpes

 There is a pandemic raging across the world – and it has nothing to do with a coronavirus.
 Approximately 500 million people worldwide suffer from genital herpes.
 Several billion more have an oral herpes infection.
-Herpes is a life-altering disease that can lead to chronic pain, blindness, and death, particularly in neonatal and pediatric populations – and a major regulator is finally paying attention.
+Herpes is a life-altering disease that can lead to chronic pain, blindness, and death, particularly in neonatal and pediatric populations – and a major regulator is finally paying attention and developing a vaccine for herpes.

 On July 22, Rational Vaccines, an investigational-stage company working to revolutionize the treatment of herpes announced that it had been awarded an Innovation Passport under the United Kingdom’s new Innovative Licensing and Access Pathway (ILAP).
 The designation was awarded for RVx201, a live-attenuated therapeutic vaccine the company is developing for genital herpes resulting from the herpes simplex type 2 (HSV-2) virus.